| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday October 8, 2010

 the deadline for applications to CSP to provide agricultural producers

+more time to complete their applications.
 CSP is offered in all 50 states, District of Columbia, and the Pacific and Caribbean areas and provides many conservation benefits including improvement of water and soil quality, wildlife habitat enhancement and adoption of conservation activities that address the effects of climate change.
 The program offers payments to producers who maintain a high level of conservation on their land and who agree to adopt higher levels of stewardship.
 Eligible lands include cropland, pastureland, rangeland and nonindustrial forestland.
 A CSP self-screening checklist is available to help producers determine if CSP is suitable for their operation.
 The checklist highlights basic information about CSP eligibility requirements, contract obligations and potential payments.
 It is available from local NRCS offices or online. | |

-Pfizer Animal Health Announces Commitment to Veterinarians, Reaffirming Pledge to Support Veterinary Profession ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Pfizer Animal
+| Pfizer Animal Health Announces Commitment to Veterinarians, Reaffirming Pledge to Support Veterinary Profession ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Pfizer Animal

 Health has launched a U.S. initiative reaffirming its steadfast support